Slavery and Human Trafficking Statement 2020

 SGS SA’s Human Rights Committee is chaired by our Chief Executive Officer and oversees compliance with all human rights in all affiliates of the SGS Group.
 It has implemented a publicly available Human Rights Policy, which mandates SGS affiliates to protect and respect human rights, including whilst selecting and managing employees, suppliers and business partners

 Our Code of Integrity – our employees and representatives

 For many years the entire SGS Group has operated under a publicly available Code of Integrity applicable to all employees, consultants, joint-venture partners, agents, subcontractors and anyone acting on behalf of, or representing, SGS.
-This Code contains a clear prohibition on child labour and forced labour, breach of which can result in disciplinary proceedings or termination of contracts.
+This Code contains a clear prohibition on child labour and forced labour, breach of which will result in disciplinary proceedings or termination of contracts.

 All new employees are trained in the Code of Integrity upon joining SGS and all existing employees and contractors undertake annual refresher courses.

 SGS United Kingdom procures various equipment, consumables, property and utilities for the provision of its services.
 It also purchases manpower through sub-contractors, temporary/agency staff, recruitment agencies and various professional advisors and other services such as facilities management services.